 Dr David Butler is a lecturer in Economics at Cork University Business School and Co-Director of the Centre for Sports Economics & Law in UCC.
 Dr Butler holds a PhD (Warwick University), MEconSc (UCC), BComm (UCC - Summa Cum Laude) and Postgraduate Cert in Social Science Research (Warwick University) and Teaching and Learning (UCC).

 His research interests focus on sports economics and behavioural economics.
 He has published his research in a variety of internationally recognised journals including the European Journal of Operational Research, The British Journal of Industrial Relations, The Journal of Institutional Economics and the European Sport Management Quarterly.
 David is a member of the European Association of Sports Economists and has presented his research at both domestic and international conferences many times.
 His research has regularly featured in the print and broadcast media.

 Previously, he has advised the Football Association of Ireland (FAI) on issues related to player development and league design, in addition to other League of Ireland stakeholders.
 He sits on the FAI football research group.

-Dr Butler is the coordinator for incoming Erasmus to the Department of Economics and now has over a decade of experience teaching and supervising undergraduate and postgraduate students.
+Dr Butler is the coordinator for incoming Erasmus students to the Department of Economics and has over a decade of experience teaching and supervising undergraduate and postgraduate students.
 He currently supervises MSc Research Students in sports economics, in addition to delivering undergraduate modules in behavioural microeconomics and strategy.